icons8/lunacy-docs/docs/autolayout.md

 1. Changing the element spacing.
 2. Changing the padding.
-3. Changing one of the button instances' color.
+3. Changing the color of one of the button instances.

 We then press <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" /> in the **Auto layout** section to reset just the auto layout overrides (spacing and padding).
 We undo this, then press <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" /> in the **Components** section to reset all overrides (spacing, padding, **and** the button color.)